The impact of saw blade sharpening resonates with everything you’ll be doing with a saw.

 What do you do with old saw blades?

-There are some instances that your saw blades are past the point of resharpening.
+There are some instances when your saw blades are past the point of resharpening.
 For those old ones, you can either dispose of or recycle them.

 Just make sure to wrap the blades with heavy-duty tape or paper before disposing of them.